 Skip to main content

-This quickstart will guide you through building a simple program using Agentica.
-We’ll build a simple note-taking assistant that can manage and search your notes.
+This quickstart will guide you through building a simple chat agent that can use your tools.

 1